-The principal activity of the company is the operation of a state-funded Academy, The Appleton School, providing a state education for students aged 11 to 18.
-It has a pupil roll of 1,618 in the school census dated October 2022.
+The principal activity of the company was the operation of a state-funded Academy, The Appleton School, providing a state education for students aged 11 to 18.
+It has a pupil roll of 1618 in the school census dated October 2022.
+With effect from the 1 January 2023, The Appleton School has ceased to be part of Benfleet Schools Trust and has been transferred to Compass Education Trust (Companies House number 07666213) that includes The Billericay School in Billericay and The Bromfords School in Wickford, both secondary academies.